katcipis/sophia/notes/xp-explained.md

 Everything must happens on a flow of continuous value being delivered.
 Practices like continuous delivery matches this well.
 Everything must be developed on small increments that go end to end.
-Avoid big bang deployments/deliveries.
-Value is added on a continuous flow.
+Avoid big bang deployments/refactorings.

+That is why XP practices revolve around a loop of small improvements on code + design + testing + delivery.
+Every step of software development is made at each iteration, and each iteration can be as small as one week.

 ## Executive support required